article / Military technology

 Underwater Dagger: Astute-class Nuclear-powered Attack Submarine

-The Astute-class nuclear attack submarine is widely recognized as one of the stealthiest and highest-performing submarines in the world.
-A total of seven vessels are planned, with six currently in service, and the final one, HMS Achilles, still under construction.
-The core advantages of this class lie in its power and stealth capabilities: it is equipped with one Rolls-Royce PWR2 nuclear reactor (originally developed for the Vanguard class), featuring a long-life core design that requires no refueling for 25 years, significantly reducing costs and increasing availability.
-The hull is covered with over 39,000 anechoic tiles, internal heavy machinery is mounted on vibration-damping platforms, piping is acoustically isolated, and it employs a pump-jet propulsion system to avoid cavitation, resulting in extremely low noise levels, in some cases lower than the natural background noise of the ocean.
-The Astute-class nuclear attack submarine is widely recognized as one of the stealthiest and highest-performing submarines in the world.
-A total of seven vessels are planned, with six currently in service, and the final one, HMS Achilles, still under construction.
-The core advantages of this class lie in its power and stealth capabilities: it is equipped with one Rolls-Royce PWR2 nuclear reactor (originally developed for the Vanguard class), featuring a long-life core design that requires no refueling for 25 years, significantly reducing costs and increasing availability.
-The hull is covered with over 39,000 anechoic tiles, internal heavy machinery is mounted on vibration-damping platforms, piping is acoustically isolated, and it employs a pump-jet propulsion system to avoid cavitation, resulting in extremely low noise levels, in some cases lower than the natural background noise of the ocean.
+The Astute-class nuclear attack submarine is widely recognized as one of the world's most stealthy and highest-performing submarines.
+A total of 7 vessels are planned, with 6 currently in service, and the final one, HMS Achilles, still under construction.
+The core advantages of this class lie in its power and stealth capabilities: it is equipped with one Rolls-Royce PWR2 nuclear reactor (originally developed for the Vanguard class), featuring a long-life core design that requires no refueling for 25 years, significantly reducing costs and enhancing availability.
+The hull is covered with over 39,000 anechoic tiles, internal heavy machinery is mounted on vibration-damping platforms, piping employs acoustic isolation, and the pump-jet propulsion system avoids cavitation, resulting in extremely low noise levels, which in some conditions are lower than the natural background noise of the ocean.

 The Astute-class submarine has an underwater displacement of 7,400 tons, a hull length of 97 meters, and a maximum speed of 30 knots.
 Its firepower configuration is robust: six 533-mm torpedo tubes capable of carrying 38 torpedoes/missiles, including the Spearfish heavy torpedo (wire-guided, active/passive acoustic homing, range 65 km, speed 60 knots) and the Tomahawk Block V cruise missile (precision strike against targets within 1,600 km).
 In terms of sensors, it is equipped with the Thales 2076 integrated active/passive sonar system (world-class), capable of tracking a double-decker bus-sized target at a distance of approximately 96 km; and an advanced optronic mast system, which reduces the submarine's surfacing time and lowers the risk of detection.
 The Astute-class submarine has an underwater displacement of 7,400 tons, a hull length of 97 meters, and a maximum speed of 30 knots.
 Its firepower configuration is robust: six 533-mm torpedo tubes capable of carrying 38 torpedoes/missiles, including the Spearfish heavy torpedo (wire-guided, active/passive acoustic homing, range 65 km, speed 60 knots) and the Tomahawk Block V cruise missile (precision strike against targets within 1,600 km).
 In terms of sensors, it is equipped with the Thales 2076 integrated active/passive sonar system (world-class), capable of tracking a double-decker bus-sized target at a distance of approximately 96 km; and an advanced optronic mast system, which reduces the submarine's surfacing time and lowers the risk of detection.